mistakia/league/docs/constitution.md

 **Salary Cap Enforcement.**

-4. The $200 Salary Cap will be enforced on all transactions during the offseason and on Opening Day.
+4. The $200 Salary Cap will be enforced on all bids during the Offseason and on Opening Day.
+Teams above the Salary Cap on Opening Day will have their players automatically released, in ascending market salary savings, until they are at or below the Salary Cap.

 ## Article IX